Related ToolsPyramid AnalyticsLookerTableauPower BiQlik SenseDomoZoho Analytics

 The LookML Advantage

-LookML is a proprietary modeling language that defines business logic once.
-Define “customer lifetime value” with all its edge cases, currency conversions, and segment filters — and every dashboard, report, and API call uses that same calculation.
+Define “customer lifetime value” with all its edge cases, currency conversions, and segment filters once in LookML - every dashboard, report, and API call then uses the same calculation.
 This single source of truth eliminates the “which number is right?” meetings that plague other platforms.

-For organizations building customer-facing analytics, Looker’s embedded capabilities are exceptional.
-White-label dashboards, API-first architecture, and multi-tenant data security make it the go-to for SaaS companies providing analytics to their customers.
+For organizations building customer-facing analytics, Looker’s embedded capabilities are exceptional: white-label dashboards, API-first architecture, and multi-tenant data security make it the SaaS go-to.

 Decision Intelligence Capabilities

-Looker’s natural language querying understands your business terminology because it’s defined in LookML.
-The automated insights feature proactively surfaces unusual patterns and alerts stakeholders before they open dashboards.
+Looker’s natural language querying understands business terminology because it is defined in LookML.
+Automated insights proactively surface unusual patterns and alert stakeholders before they open dashboards.
+Tight Google Cloud integration means BigQuery queries run natively without data extraction.

 Where Looker Falls Short

-The enterprise pricing starting at $36,000/year puts it out of reach for smaller organizations.
-The LookML learning curve requires dedicated analytics engineers — this isn’t a tool business users can adopt independently.
+Pricing starts at $36,000 per year, putting it out of reach for smaller organizations.
+The LookML learning curve requires dedicated analytics engineers.

 Looker Pricing